azh4r/flask-thumbmail-svc/README.md

 For testing one can use pytest.
 Testing has not been implemented yet but one can assert on whether the thumbnail_task can be run:

-`sudo docker-compose exec flaskcelerypregen python -m pytest`
+`docker-compose exec flaskcelerypregen python -m pytest`